hoeg/BleichenbacherSignatureForger/README.md

 ## Attack

-PKCS1v15 is defined in <https://www.ietf.org/rfc/rfc3447.txt>.
+PKCS #1 v1.5 is defined in <https://www.ietf.org/rfc/rfc3447.txt>.
 If the verification algorithm is trying to parse the result of the public key operation instea>

 Two variants of the attack are supported: